Japan upset sees Spark Sport clock its second-highest audience

 Will Spark's management and board have the stomach for that fight against a newly-resolute Sky?

-Spark Sport's performance during the AB's quarter-final will help inform that decision.
+Spark Sport's performance during the All Blacks' quarter-final will help inform that decision.